The theory that changed investing

 Correlations between loan-based retail investments and other investments1

 Because of these low correlations, when added to a traditional portfolio of stocks and bonds, loan-based retail investments (regardless of proportion) significantly improved portfolio risk4.
-These benefits increased even further for loan investments purchased on the Mintos because of the 60-day buyback obligation4.
+These benefits increased even further for loan investments purchased on Mintos because of the 60-day buyback obligation4.

 Correlations when loans added to traditional portfolio4

 As well as reducing risk, loan-based retail investments can also increase overall portfolio value4.
 As demonstrated below, when the percentage of loan investments added to a portfolio increases from 5% to 20%, the overall portfolio value significantly increases.

 Value development of European portfolios including loan-based retail investments4

 When it comes to more modern portfolios that include ETFs (for example), loan-based retail investments still provide diversification benefits due to the low or negative correlations5, demonstrating that loans can be a valuable addition to both traditional and modern investment portfolios4.